Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 ## Goal

-A fully working chess game for 2 Players.
+A fully working chess game with all its mechanics for 2 Players.